 White marks on the skin… Do you have them?
 Have you ever had them?
-During those summer days, for example, when tanning, it is common to see some not too pretty white marks to appear on one’s skin.
+During those summer days, for example, when tanning, it’s common to see some not too pretty white marks appearing on your skin.

-So called “tinea versicolor” is very frequent.
-But don’t worry, it is not serious and tends to go away.
+Tinea versicolor is very frequent.
+But don’t worry, it’s not serious and tends to go away.
 Tinea versicolor tends to manifest itself as white marks on the skin, especially in these areas:

 - Chest and back

 - Areas that are normally out during the summer

 They appear especially during the hotter times or right when fall begins.
 They generally appear on younger people because of sweating, hormonal changes, or humidity.

 As we said before, it’s not dangerous, contagious, or painful.
 It’s only the appearance of these not pretty white marks on the skin, which are resistant, and not easily seen.

 Tinea versicolor is a type of fungus, and as such, requires treatment.
 As we said before, it tends to be effective, so don’t worry.
 In general, these are the most common treatments: